 Oakland’s eligible enhancement projects, developed with extensive public input, are in the North Hills, Rockridge and Temescal neighborhoods.
 How many of the projects actually get built will depend on the final construction costs of the first several projects on the list; those closer to the tunnel were given priority.

 Oakland expects to break ground on the first set of projects near Broadway, Brookside and Keith in December 2015, weather-permitting.
-In Fall 2016, Oakland will construct sidewalks from Parkwoods to The Bentley School, bike lanes, and make the Hiller and Highway 13 junction safer for bikes and pedestrians.
+In Fall 2016, Oakland was expected to construct sidewalks from Parkwoods to The Bentley School and bike lanes however the sidewalk portion of that project lacks funding at this point.
+Work is on-going at the Hiller and Highway 13 junction which will improve safer for bikes and pedestrians.
+There continues to be advocacy from the Parkwoods community and the Board of NHCA to press for the sidewalk project.

 Berkeley expects to break ground on most of the projects made possible by FBC’s settlement in Spring 2016.
 The complete project list, updates and links to drawings are on the Berkeley Transportation Division’s website.
 Funds must be spent by January 2018.